MicahElliott/mrswlf/README.md

 ![thumbo](keeb.jpg "PB&B variant")

-**Note to QWERTYzens:** Mrs. Thumbo has almost no overlap with qwerty.
-If you haven't trained for Colemak, you might start from scratch and head straight to one of [Oxey's tried and true layouts][11] or choose something from [Cyanophage's visual list][1] that suits your goals.
-However, Mrs. Thumbo competes statistically with the best of them; it just hasn't been tested outside of my own slow hands.
-(Or if you just want a minor change to QWERTY with significant improvements yet minimal changes, see QWRT at the bottom.)
+**Note to QWERTYzens:** Mrs. Thumbo has very little overlap with qwerty.
+If you haven't trained for Colemak, you _could_ start from scratch and head straight to one of [Oxey's tried and true layouts][11] or choose something from [Cyanophage's visual list][1] that suits your goals.
+That said, Mrs.
+Thumbo competes statistically with the best of them; it just hasn't been tested beyond my own slow hands.
+There is also a path from QWERTY at the bottom of this guide.

 ## Goals

-- "Learnable" from Colemak-DH in a few days to weeks (except `o`), by minimizing home row changes (and other high-freqs)
+- "Learnable" from Colemak in a few days to weeks (except `o`), by minimizing home row changes (and other high-freqs)
-- Drastically decrease lateral stretching (eg, `m` moved from right hand)
+- Drastically decrease lateral stretching (eg, `m` moved from right hand), reduce redirects, improve (D)SFBs
-- Reduce redirects
 - Alt-finger/pivot workarounds possible for nearly every (D)SFB
+- Variants for various individual objectives (eg, no thumb)
-- Progressive intermediate-step layout(s)
+- Progressive intermediate-step layout(s) possible from Colemak (and QWERTY!)
-- Avoid untenable editor combo-key columns (eg, `pnb`, explanation below)
+- Avoid untenable editor combo-key columns (eg, `pnb` on same finger, explanation below)

-Mrs. Thumbo is ~easy~ possible to learn if you've been in Colemak land and thinking it could be better: in the "Wolf" layout only ~4 high-impact keys have changed significantly (10 total), and most feel intuitive: **l o m a**.
+Mrs. Thumbo is ~easy~ possible to learn if you've been in Colemak land and thinking it could be better: in the "Wolf" layout only ~4 high-impact keys have changed significantly (~8 total), and most feel intuitive: **l o m a**.
 The home row has all the same keys and only **m** and **a** have changed (capitalized significant changes).

 Here is the entry-point version, called "Wolf".
-Head down to the "PB&J" section if you're wanting to make more changes for more reward.
+Head down to the "PB&J" section if you're wanting to make more changes for more reward; and note that there's a clear progression from Wolf to PB&J, if you just start with Wolf, and PB&J should probably be the end goal.

 ```
 w L f p Q   j B u y '